Understanding Composite Fence Pickets, brushed concrete, fencing covering

 Step-by-Step Guide to Installing Composite Fence Pickets

-- Mark the fence line and dig post holes
+- Mark where the fence will go

-- Secure composite pickets to the rails
+- Secure the pickets to the rails

 - Post hole digger